 Executive Director: Melanie Addington

-Melanie has worked with the festival since 2006 in various capacities and has taken on the role of Executive Director for the 2016 festival.
-She also directs, writes, and produces films and serves on the Mississippi Film and Video Alliance as President.
+Melanie has worked with the festival since 2006 in various capacities and became Executive Director in August 2015.
+She also directs, writes, and produces films and serves on the Mississippi Film Alliance as President.
 She co-founded OxFilm, the Yoknapatawpha Arts Council's program to lend equipment to Oxford filmmakers.
 Contact: melanieaddington [at] oxfordfilmfest.com

 Assistant Director: Kayleigh Graham

 Kayleigh Graham is a woman of mystery and power whose power is exceeded only by her mystery.
-When she isn't volunteering for the Oxford Film Festival, she is the facilities coordinator for the Yoknapatawpha Arts Council and is on staff at the Gertrude C. Ford Center for the Performing Arts.
+When she isn't volunteering for the Oxford Film Festival, she is the facilities coordinator for the Yoknapatawpha Arts Council and is on staff at the Gertrude C. Ford Center for the Performing Arts and a board member of Theatre Oxford.
 Kayleigh is also actively involved in community and professional theatre, including acting, stage managing, and costuming.
-She lives in Oxford with her husband Samuel and is a Tom Collins aficionado.
-Contact at email@example.com
+She lives in Oxford and is a Tom Collins aficionado.
+Contact at kayleigh[at]oxfordfilmfest.com

 Technical Director: Gregory Gray